thesephist/revery/README.md

 Although the concept of word embeddings is not very new, there is still active research producing new methods for generating more and more accurate and useful word embeddings from the same corpus of data.
 My personal deployment of Revery uses the Creative Commons-licensed word embedding dataset produced by Facebook's [FastText](https://fasttext.cc/docs/en/support.html) tool, specifically a 50,000-word dataset with 300 dimensions trained on the [Common Crawl](https://commoncrawl.org/the-data/) corpus.

 Word embeddings let us draw inferences about which _words_ are related, but for Revery, we want to draw the same kind of inference about _documents_, which are a list of words.
 Thankfully, there's ample literature to suggest that simply taking a weighted average of word vectors for every word in a document can get us a good approximation of a "document vector" that represents the document as a whole.
-Though there are more advanced methods we can use, like [paragraph vectors](https://arxiv.org/abs/1507.07998) or models that take word order into account like BERT, averaging word vectors works well enough for Revery's use cases, and is simple  to implement and test, so Revery sticks witih this approach.
+Though there are more advanced methods we can use, like [paragraph vectors](https://arxiv.org/abs/1507.07998) or models that take word order into account like BERT, averaging word vectors works well enough for Revery's use cases, and is simple  to implement and test, so Revery sticks with this approach.

 Once we can generate document vectors out of documents using our word embedding, the rest of the algorithm falls into place.
 On startup, Revery's API server indexes and generates document vectors for all of the documents it can find in my dataset (which isn't too large -- around 25,000 at time of writing), and on every request, the algorithm computes a document vector for the requested document, and sorts every document in the search index by its cosine distance to the query document, to return some top _n_ results.